The Liberator Fairing. Elvis had one.

 Epilogue

-Original owners like Jim Kovar have put 92,000 miles on their Liberator.
-New owners like Tommy Nichols will restore theirs.
-Sadly, my Liberator Fairing never had a chance to become the standard for the Motor Company.
+The Liberator Fairing never had a chance to become the "standard" for the Motor Company.
 Instead, the design of my best competitor became "The Look."

 In 1965, Dean Wixom designed this fairing as an accessory for the FLH.
-Forty years later... the "BatWing" fairing is still with us, now made by the Motor Company.
+Forty five years later... the "BatWing" fairing is still with us, now made by the Motor Company.

 Liberator Fairings can still be found.
 Many new owners have made their own hardware to put them on other bikes.
 Who'd have thunk?